Project516/RaspberryPiGuide/README.md

 ### [Trixie Updating Guide](trixie.md)

-How to update a Bookworm OS to Trixie!
+How to update from Bookworm to Trixie!